supercede/jwt-node-endpoint/README.md

 * Admin can get all sale order records

 # Endpoints
-GET /products  :  Fetch all products
+* GET /products  :  Fetch all products
-GET /products/<productId> :  Fetch a single product record GET /sales :  Fetch all sale records
+* GET /products/<productId> :  Fetch a single product record
+* GET /sales :  Fetch all sale records
-GET /sales/<saleId> : Fetch a single sale record
+* GET /sales/<saleId> : Fetch a single sale record
-POST /products : Create a product .
+* POST /products : Create a product .
-POST /sales:   Create a sale order
+* POST /sales:   Create a sale order

-To start, run node index.js
+#To start,
+*Install dependencies with npm install
+*Type npm run start to run the app

-* product can accept the following properties: name, category, price, quantity, description, image_url
+* A product can accept the following properties: name, category, price, quantity, description, image_url
-* sales can accpet only price parameter
+* A sale can accpet only price parameter
 * ids are generated on save
 * GET individual Products and Sale orders through their ids

 # To get admin auth:
-On Postman, go to http://localhost:3000/login enter {"name": "admin", "password": "admin"}
+*On Postman, go to http://localhost:3000/login
+*Enter admin details in JSON format {"name": "admin", "password": "admin"}
-if the login request is successful, a token is return in the body of the response, copy this.
+*If the login request is successful, a token is return in the body of the response, copy this.
-To enable exclusive admin rights ( so as to add products, get sale order), go to the route, select header, under key, type 'Authorization' as value, type "Bearer " and then paste token and send;
+*To enable exclusive admin rights ( so as to add products, get sale order), go to the route, select header, under the 'key' column, type 'Authorization'.
+*As its value, type "Bearer " (WITH THE SPACE) and then paste token and send;

-Only users(not admins) can add add a sale order, so to add sale order:
-Add name and password to request body along with price,
+Only users(not admins) can add add a sale order, so to add sale order, Add name and password to request body along with price - all in JSON formats